 - Is there a history of cancer, including childhood cancer, in your child's family?

-- Does your child have any family history of birth defects, especially of genitals or urinary tract?
+- Does your child have any family history of birth defects, especially of the genitals or urinary tract?

 To diagnose Wilms' tumor, your child's doctor may recommend: